turibe/swi-prolog-z3/README.md

 ### High-level, stateful: stateful_repl.pl

 Using `z3.pl`, all assertions and type declarations (except for enums) are reset from one query to the next.
-`stateful_repl` offers an alternative to `z3.pl`, where assertions and declarations are accumulated.
+The stateful_repl module offers an alternative to `z3.pl`, where assertions and declarations are accumulated, similarly to the Python integration or the Z3 prompt.

-The main commands are:
+The main queries / commands are:
 - add(+Formula)
 - asserted(-FormulaList)
 - reset